mre/mre.github.io.v2/blog/2017-of-boxes-and-trees.md

 If you can, then stay away from smart pointers and stick to simple borrows.
 If that's not possible, as seen above, choose the least invasive one for your use-case.
 The [Rust documentation](https://doc.rust-lang.org/book/second-edition/ch15-00-smart-pointers.html) is a good starting point here.
-Also, read ["Idiomatic tree and graph like structures in Rust"](https://rust-leipzig.github.io/architecture/2016/12/20/idiomatic-trees-in-rust/) for some clever use of allocators.
+Also, read ["Idiomatic tree and graph-like structures in Rust"](https://rust-leipzig.github.io/architecture/2016/12/20/idiomatic-trees-in-rust/) for some clever use of allocators.